Medical Lab Technology / Phlebotomy Program

 PHLEBOTOMY CERTIFICATE PROGRAM

-The Spring 2014 Phlebotomy class is now filled.
-The application period for Fall 2014 will open Thursday, April 1, 2014.
+The Fall 2014 Phlebotomy class is now filled.
+The application period for Spring 2015 will open Wednesday, September 1, 2014.

 Important Note: Pre-Health students who have questions regarding program requirements, admission, transcript evaluation or students who need academic advising are encouraged to visit the MEC Student Services Center in room 202.
 Students may also register for a MEC Exchange Virtual Advising Workshop.